Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Discussion

-Another expectation we had was that SVR would be less accurate than GPR or NN because it is arguably the least sophisticated ML model that we used.
-But we found, at least for our data sets, that the SVR was similarly as accurate as the other models.

 We examined the performance of the ML models running on one GPU.
-We found that the SVR training time was much less than GPR and NN, which is perhaps not surprising since SVR has a reputation for being a fast method (e.g. \cite{towardsdatascience,Xu_etal2011}).
+We found that the SVR training time was much less than GPR and NN, which is perhaps not surprising since SVR has a reputation for being a fast method (e.g. \citet{towardsdatascience,Xu_etal2011}).
+The performance results made us optimistic that at least some ML models can be accurately trained using one GPU in quasi-real time in kHz ultra-intense laser experiments.

 We found that the GPR method consumed the most GPU RAM of the three models.
-Ultra-intense laser experiments that produce significantly more then 20,000 data points on a short timescale may need to worry about GPU RAM constraints.
+Efforts to use GPR in ultra-intense laser experiments that produce significantly more than 20000 data points on a short timescale may need to worry about GPU RAM constraints, or instead use an approximate GPR method (e.g. \citet{svgp}).

-Overall, the performance of the ML models in terms of execution time were such that training on quasi-real time data from a kHz ultra-intense laser system using only one GPU should be feasible, especially for SVR.
-Of the three ML models, the longest execution time was the GPR which took about 30 seconds to train on 20,000 data points (Fig.~\ref{fig:performance}).
-It is difficult to use our results to extrapolate to an order of magnitude more data than 20,000 points, but overall we find that even the most time intensive ML model is still in the range where one could envision quasi-real time operation with a kHz repetition rate laser system with single-shot diagnostics.

-We stress that these results depend on the particular parameter scan that we chose and the details of the Fuchs et al. \cite{Fuchs2005} model.
-More complicated data sets with more features will likely require more compute time to adequately train the ML models.
+To demonstrate how the quality of the ML model can lead to practical consequences and to provide a simple application of our framework, we used the trained ML models to predict the laser parameters that produce a desired proton energy spectrum while also maximizing the laser to proton energy conversion efficiency.
+We performed such tests in Sec.~\ref{sec:opt} using 2000 training points and found (Fig.~\ref{fig:banana_ml}) that the NN and SVR models incorrectly favor thinner targets than would be needed to produce protons in a desired energy range and in some cases NN and SVR incorrectly favored a non-zero focal distance even though the analytic model (which does not have any pre-pulse physics) indicates that zero focal distance was always most favorable for maximizing the conversion efficiency.

+All these results are based on a modified \citet{Fuchs2005} model that we developed to generate synthetic data.
+Overall, this model is relatively smooth and well behaved whereas real experiments typically have more features (e.g. \citet{Morrison_etal2018,Loughran_etal2023}).
+Certainly this limits the generality of our results.
+Our goal was to create a kind of standard candle for evaluating ML methods for TNSA experiments.
+In a forthcoming paper we are exploring larger and more realistic data sets with more physics (and features) included in the synthetic data model.